15% off €30 or 20% off €40

 Are carried out alongside using topical treatments.

-If you don’t fancy using topical creams or cosmetic procedures, certain natural ingredients have been linked to potentially helping fade age spots.
+If you don’t fancy using topical creams or cosmetic procedures, certain ingredients have been linked to potentially helping fade age spots.

-1. Papaya
+Papaya

+These acids work by removing the top layer of the skin by weakening the lipids that bond it together.
 Apply some mashed papaya to your skin and gently rub it in using circular motions before rinsing off with warm water.

-1. Turmeric
+Turmeric

 Research carried out in 2018 has shown that turmeric can potentially prevent how much melanin our skin produces, leading to a reduced risk of developing hyperpigmentation.8

-1. Yoghurt
+Yoghurt

+Natural yoghurt contains lactic acid, which is an ingredient that’s naturally found in dairy products, and is an AHA.
 What’s more, because this AHA comes from dairy, it’s also believed to help correct the skin’s pH levels, as well as improve texture and tone.9

 Age spots are commonly mistaken for skin cancer because they can look like the skin cancer, melanoma.
+In the early stages, melanoma can look just like lentigines or seborrheic keratosis.10

 Just like age spots, melanoma can appear anywhere on the body, making it even more difficult to distinguish between the two.